AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_firewall_instance.md

 ### Authentication method
 * `key_name`- (Optional) Applicable to AWS deployment only.
 AWS Key Pair name.
 If not provided a Key Pair will be generated.
-* `username`- (Optional) Applicable to Azure deployment only. "admin" as a username is not accepted.
+* `username`- (Optional) Applicable to Azure or AzureGov deployment only. "admin" as a username is not accepted.
-* `password`- (Optional) Applicable to Azure deployment only.
+* `password`- (Optional) Applicable to Azure or AzureGov deployment only.
-* `ssh_public_key` - (Optional) Applicable to Azure deployment only.
+* `ssh_public_key` - (Optional) Applicable to Azure or AzureGov deployment only.

 ### Advanced Options
 * `iam_role` - (Optional) Only available for AWS.
 In advanced mode, create an IAM Role on the AWS account that launched the FireNet gateway.
 Create a policy to attach to the role.
 The policy is to allow access to "Bootstrap Bucket".
 * `bootstrap_bucket_name`- (Optional) Only available for AWS and GCP.
 For GCP, only Palo Alto Networks VM-Series deployment can use this attribute.
 In advanced mode, specify a bootstrap bucket name where the initial configuration and policy file is stored.
 * `bootstrap_storage_name` - (Optional) Advanced option.
 Bootstrap storage name.
-Applicable to Azure and Palo Alto Networks VM-Series/Fortinet Series deployment only.
+Applicable to Azure or AzureGov and Palo Alto Networks VM-Series/Fortinet Series deployment only.
 Available as of provider version R2.17.1+.
 * `storage_access_key` - (Optional) Advanced option.
 Storage access key.
-Applicable to Azure and Palo Alto Networks VM-Series deployment only.
+Applicable to Azure or AzureGov and Palo Alto Networks VM-Series deployment only.
 Available as of provider version R2.17.1+.
 * `file_share_folder` - (Optional) Advanced option.
 File share folder.
-Applicable to Azure and Palo Alto Networks VM-Series deployment only.
+Applicable to Azure or AzureGov and Palo Alto Networks VM-Series deployment only.
 Available as of provider version R2.17.1+.
 * `share_directory` - (Optional) Advanced option.
 Share directory.
-Applicable to Azure and Palo Alto Networks VM-Series deployment only.
+Applicable to Azure or AzureGov and Palo Alto Networks VM-Series deployment only.
 Available as of provider version R2.17.1+.
 * `sic_key` - (Optional) Advanced option.
 Sic key.
 Applicable to Check Point Series deployment only.
 * `container_folder` - (Optional) Advanced option.
 Container folder.
-Applicable to Azure and Fortinet Series deployment only.
+Applicable to Azure or AzureGov and Fortinet Series deployment only.
 * `sas_url_config` - (Optional) Advanced option.
 SAS URL Config.
-Applicable to Azure and Fortinet Series deployment only.
+Applicable to Azure or AzureGov and Fortinet Series deployment only.
 * `sas_url_license` - (Optional) Advanced option.
 SAS URL License.
-Applicable to Azure and Fortinet Series deployment only.
+Applicable to Azure or AzureGov and Fortinet Series deployment only.
 * `user_data` - (Optional) Advanced option.
 User Data.
 Applicable to Check Point Series and Fortinet Series deployment only.
 Type: String.

 ### Misc.